tldr-pages/tldr/pages/common/mmv.md

 `mmv -a "*.txt" {{"all.txt"}}`

-- Convert dates in filenames between "M-D-Y" format and "D-M-Y" format:
+- Convert dates in filenames from "M-D-Y" format to "D-M-Y" format:

 `mmv -c "[0-1][0-9]-[0-3][0-9]-[0-9][0-9][0-9][0-9].txt" "#3#4-#1#2-#5#6#7#8.txt"`